 The Andromeda Galaxy, which naturally enough gets its name from the Andromeda Constellation, is also found here.
 The Persian astronomer, Abd al-Rahman al-Sufi first wrote about the Andromeda Galaxy in his “Book of Fixed Stars” around 964.
 Star charts of this period labeled it as the Little Cloud.
 The first telescopic observations were done by German astronomer Simon Marius on December 15, 1612.
 And the first photographs were taken in 1887 by Isaac Roberts from his private observatory in Sussex, England.

 The Andromeda Galaxy is approaching the Milky Way at a rate of about 100 to 140 kilometers per second.
 That is roughly 400 light-years every million years.
 At that rate, the Milky Way and Andromeda Galaxies are expected to collide in about 4.5 billion years.
 What’s likely to happen?
 No one knows for sure, though there is speculation among the Science-Minded that the two galaxies will merge together to form a giant elliptical galaxy.
 But not to worry, such collisions and merging of galaxies are fairly common in the universe.

-Posted on November 12, 2012, in Chinese, Constellations, Destruction, Greek, Hindu, Hubris, Marriage, Mesopotamian, Micronesian, Monster, Nereid, Polynesian, Sacrifice.
+Posted on November 12, 2012, in Chinese, Constellations, Destruction, Greek, Hindu, Hubris, Marriage, Mesopotamian, Micronesian, Monster, Nereid, Polynesian, Sacrifice and tagged Constellations, Greek Myths, Mytholgoy.
 Bookmark the permalink.
-1 Comment.
+5 Comments.